mgbowen/windows-fido-bridge/README.md

 ### Build openssh-client from source

+**Note that the following may result in your Debian installation breaking in strange and/or mysterious ways!** I will not be held responsible if you end up needing to recreate your WSL2 Debian installation.

 Unfortunately, the SK API that OpenSSH provides is not directly compatible with Windows' WebAuthN API; specifically, when obtaining an assertion with a previously-made credential, OpenSSH provides SK middlewares with a challenge